 The signs:

-• Unsolicited messages regarding refunds – Unexpected text messages regarding any form of financial payment or action should always be considered suspicious.
+- Unexpected messages about unpaid fines — Unexpected text messages about any form of financial payment or action should always be considered suspicious.

-• Spelling and grammar mistakes in the text – Scammers often use broken English or grammatical mistakes within their texts.
-This is a giveaway that a message or email isn’t legitimate.
+- Spelling and grammar mistakes in the text — Scammers often use broken English or grammatical mistakes in their texts, which is a giveaway that a message or email isn’t legitimate.

 How to try and avoid this scam:

-• Official communication – The DVLA will never contact you via text about refunds or payment requests.
+- Verify the source – The DVLA or DVSA will never contact you via text about refunds or payment requests.
 If in doubt, always use the gov.uk website to seek more information about a suspected scam.

-• Never share personal details or information – The DVLA will never request payment details over text or email.
-Links included in these messages are likely to lead to fraudulent websites.
+- Never click on links in unsolicited messages – Since the DVLA and DVSA will never request payment details over text or email, links in these messages will likely lead to fraudulent websites.

 The signs: